nubenetes/ocp4-ansible/README.md

 ## Improvements
 There's room for improvement on this code:
-- *K8S_AUTH_KUBECONFIG* & ansible k8s' *kubeconfig* should be defined globally or per playbook instead of per ansible task (they couldn't be implemented by some constraints with the base code or Ansible Tower's config).
+- *K8S_AUTH_KUBECONFIG* & ansible k8s module *kubeconfig* should be defined globally or per playbook instead of per ansible task (they couldn't be implemented by some constraints with the base code or Ansible Tower's config).
 - ansible with_subelements is deprecated and "ansible loop subelements" should be implemented instead.
 - github_teams was defined & developed before github_groupsync_teams in site.yml.
 To avoid data duplication github_teams could be removed by updating the corresponding jinja template along with the documentation.
+- [ocp4-project-quota-management](roles/ocp4-project-quota-management/README.md) has been designed and tested against a single OCP cluster.
+The existing code could evolve to more complex solutions where each enviroment (dev, qa, ua, prod, etc) and corresponding namespaces are setup in dedicated OCP clusters (dev, qa, ua, prod, etc).

 ## Team synchronization across GitHub and your master LDAP
 [GitHub IDP on OCP4](https://docs.openshift.com/container-platform/4.5/authentication/identity_providers/configuring-github-identity-provider.html) requires groups (GitHub Teams) and users to be setup manually via GitHub Web UI.